jonathanjadams/shocks-to-inflation-expectations/README.md

 ## Models

-Code for our simulations appears in the directory `simulations` which contains three subdirectories:
+Code for our simulations appears in the directory `models` which contains two files:

-  * `NAME1` contains code to replicate ...
+  * `NK_model_dynamic` contains code to solve the dynamic model appearing in Section 6 of the paper, producing both impulse response functions and the Monte Carlo simulated dataset.
+Set seed 0 to reproduce the paper's results exactly.
-  * `NAME2` contains code to replicate ...
+  * `NK_model_static` contains code to replicate the illustrative "AD-AS" figures in Section 2 and Appendix B.
-  * `NAME3` contains code to replicate ...
+  * `NAME` contains code to replicate ...

 Comments on executing code here...